aacl2023-srw/aacl2023-srw.github.io/cfp.md

 The workshop's goal is to aid students at multiple stages of their education: including undergraduate, masters, junior and senior PhD students.

 We invite papers in two different categories:
-- __Thesis Proposals__: This category is appropriate for advanced students who have decided on a thesis topic and wish to get feedback on their proposal and broader ideas for their continuing work.
-- __Research Papers__ : Papers in this category can describe completed work, or work in progress with preliminary results.
+- __General Research Papers__: Papers in this category can describe completed work, or work in progress with preliminary results.
 For these papers, the first author must be a current graduate or undergraduate student.
 Topics of interest for the SRW are the same as the AACL-IJCNLP 2022 main conference.
-See the list of topics [here](https://www.aacl2022.org/Submission/paper#h.vrp39llw544p).
+See the list of topics [here](https://www.aacl2022.org/Submission/paper).
+- __Affective NLP__ : Papers in this category focus on Affective Computing, which is the subfield that deals with designing systems that can understand human emotions, mood, etc, also including the emotional chatbots that can generate empathetic responses.

 ## Benefits of participation